 Estimation is an important mathematical skill, yet we rarely ask students to make estimates that relate to fractions.
 As part of the Dynamic Number project, we created a “mystery” fraction challenge that presents a green point somewhere between 0 and 1 on the number line.
 The point’s location can be represented as a fraction with numerator between 1 and 14 and with denominator between 2 and 15.
 Students estimate the location of the point, view their estimate on the number line, and then use it to make a new estimate.
 Through repeated refinement, students pinpoint the mystery fraction’s location.

-To try the fraction challenge yourself, use the websketch below (or here).
+To try the fraction challenge yourself, use the websketch below (and here).
 What is its location of the green point, written as a fraction?
 To make an educated guess, click the Make Fraction tool.
 You’ll see default values of 1 and 2 appear for the numerator and denominator, respectively.
 Choosing from the list of numbers from 1-15, click a value for the numerator of your fraction.
 Then click a value for the denominator.
 Your fraction should now be plotted and labeled on the number line.
 If you need to refine your estimate, click the Make Fraction tool again and follow the same procedure to plot a new fraction.
 The short video at the end of this post demonstrates the use of the tool.

 To play again with a new random problem, you can go to pages 2-10 of the websketch and press New Fraction.
 On the final 11th page of the websketch, students create their own mystery fraction problems, entering the numerator and denominator values for the mystery fraction while their partner looks away.
 With the fraction ready, students press Hide Fraction and share the problem.